Your staff has been hired.

-When frontline staff inputs the incident the protocols populate for them to execute and then you can track whether things are being done according to your standards.
+When staff inputs the incident, the protocols populate for them to execute and then you can track whether things are being done according to your standards.

-We understand that developing protocols to handle can be tricky when starting from nothing or without a strong operational framework in place.
+We understand that developing protocols to handle can be tricky when starting from nothing or without a robust operational framework in place.

-If you’ve never used an incident management system or don’t have an emergency management plan in place, the challenge is even greater.
+If you’ve never used an incident management system or don’t have an emergency management plan in place, the challenge is even more significant.